J.D. Davis Preview, Player Props: Giants vs. Cubs

-On Monday, J.D.
-Davis (.306 slugging percentage in past 10 games, with zero home runs) and the San Francisco Giants play the Chicago Cubs, whose starting pitcher will be Justin Steele.
-First pitch is at 2:20 PM ET.
+J.D.
+Davis -- with a slugging percentage of .333 in his past 10 games (including no homers) -- will be in action for the San Francisco Giants against the Chicago Cubs, with Kyle Hendricks on the hill, on September 5 at 7:40 PM ET.

-He had a one-hit performance in his last game (1-for-3) against the Padres.
+In his previous game he had a hitless showing (0-for-2) against the Cubs.

 J.D.
 Davis Game Info & Props vs. the Cubs